Hybrid Satellite-Terrestrial Communication Networks for the Maritime Internet of Things: Key Technologies, Opportunities, and Challenges: State-of-the-Art Maritime Communications

 \subsection{Island-based Maritime Communications}

-For the remote islands on the sea, high-quality communication services can not only bring various kinds of information to the islanders, but also provide strong support for the timely communications and interconnection of border information.
-In 2015, the U.S. wireless provider Verizon Communications enhanced 4G LTE network coverage throughout the Rhode Island.
+For the remote islands on the sea, high-quality communications can not only provide service for the islanders but also provide strong support for the timely communications and interconnection of border information.
+In 2015, the U.S. wireless provider Verizon Communications enhanced 4G LTE network coverage on Rhode Island.
 It can provide the islanders and nearby vessels with web browsing and file downloading services \cite{p2311}.
-In 2016, China Mobile set up a 4G BS on the Yongshu Reef, which is more than 1,400 kilometers from the mainland of China.
-By establishing satellite ground stations on the island, the signals from the island can be transmitted to the satellites, then to the ground stations on the mainland, and then to all parts of the country.
-The transmission rate has reached 10 Mbps on the island, and 15 Mbps of nearby ship-borne communication equipment.
+In 2016, China Mobile set up a 4G BS on the Yongshu Reef, which is more than 1,400 km from mainland China.
+By building satellite ground stations on the island, the signals from the island can be transmitted to the satellites, then to the backbone gateway on the mainland.
+The transmission rate often reaches 10 Mbps on the island and 15 Mbps using nearby ship-borne communication equipment.
 In 2017, China Telecom set up four 4G BSs on the Nansha Islands, which were connected to the mainland using underwater cables.
 The BSs provide coverage for the islands and reefs such as Yongshu Reef, Qibi Reef, Meiji Reef and nearby sea areas, enhancing broadband communication services \cite{p2310}.

-The construction of island-based BSs further expands the coverage of coastal mobile signals.
-Island-based MCNs can support clear voice and video calls from the coast to the island, and provide high-quality communication services for the surrounding ships and fishermen.
+The construction of island-based BSs further expands the coverage of terrestrial mobile signals.
+Island-based MCNs can support clear voice and video calls from the coast to the island and provide high-quality communication services for the surrounding ships and fishermen.
 On the other hand, island-based BSs are more vulnerable to extreme climate events, such as typhoons and rainstorms.
+Their coverage is also limited.